You see, that Obama is on his way to Fort Campbell, Kentucky.

 They went there with the intention to kill him.

-That's an execution and uh or an assassination, whatever you want to call it.
+And or an assassination, whatever you want to call it.

 I'm glad he's gone.

-But I just feel something has we've lost something of our soul here in this country.
+But I just feel something has, we've lost something of our soul here in this country.

-Unhappy with the one.
+Michael Moore, unhappy with the one.

 We kind of enjoy hearing that.

-In fact, here's Dan, Lavonia, Michigan.
+In fact, here's Dan, Livonia, Michigan.

-We returned to the phones and open aha.
+We return to the phones and open.

-You thought you were through in there, didn't you?
+Aha, you thought you were through in there, didn't you?

 Oh, darn it, he's taking another call.